 - Continue saving for those solicitor fees and any furniture/deposit and get ready to exchange!

 So, there we have it, buying a home on your own in a nutshell.
+There’s lots of other things that house buyers should know before purchasing, so ensure you make plenty of research beforehand.
 It’s definitely hard to buy on your own, but if you can it’s worth the struggle to get there.
 After getting that first foot on the property ladder, it’s much easier there on in.
 If you have any questions or comments, please leave them below or feel free to drop me an email.

 If you liked this post you might also want to read 6 Months of Being A Homeowner – What I’ve Learnt So Far and what you really need to know about mortgage advisors.